 How to Make Paleo Mayo

 Thankfully, I stopped being crazy when I was 22 and now I really like eggs and mayo.
-However, the stuff in the jars (even the ones that say "olive oil mayo") are full of corn oil, soybean oil and preservatives.
+However (with some notable avocado oil mayo exceptions!), most of the stuff in the jars (even the ones that say "olive oil mayo") is full of corn oil, soybean oil and preservatives.

-This is not.
+This is not full of weirdness.
 And it's way easier than you'd think.

 I like to keep this paleo mayo as a plain canvas and then adapt it to a few different uses throughout the week.
 It's especially helpful during a Whole30, where you can transform it into dressings, sauces, aiolis and dips — same as you would use regular mayo.